DalisonTheBone/Roblox-Portfolio/Placement-Module/README.md

 - Ease of use

 ## Setup
+**NOTE**: if your having problems check out the example place file.
 1. **Setup Directory Locations**: Change the directorys of each variable that has this comment to have proper directorys.
   ```lua
   -- (Folder, Remote, Module) location